developercyrus/table-sortable-blogspot/readme.md

 Some important notes:

 1. This is forked from https://kryogenix.org/code/browser/sorttable/sorttable.js
-2. Use it with the snippet
+2. Include the snippet below in the post (HTML):
 ```js
     <style type="text/css">
         /* Sortable tables */